-The plant ranges from 4 to 12 inches in height, and has many tiny, white flowers that resemble the garden flower sweet alyssum.
-Slickspot peppergrass typically grows in “slickspots,” which are small areas within larger sagebrush habitat.
-The plant is found only in southwest Idaho and includes Ada, Canyon, Elmore, Gem, Owyhee, Payette, and Twin Falls Counties.
+Slickspot peppergrass ranges from 4 to 12 inches in height, and has many small white flowers that resemble the garden flower sweet alyssum.
+The plant typically grows in “slickspots,” which are small areas within larger sagebrush habitat.
+Slickspot peppergrass is found only in southwest Idaho and includes: Ada, Boise, Canyon, Elmore, Gem, Owyhee, Payette, and Twin Falls Counties.

 In October 1999, slickspot peppergrass was listed as a candidate species by the FWS.
 In order to conserve the plant and preclude the need for a federal listing, a number of private, state, and federal entities developed a Candidate Conservation Agreement (CCA).
 In January 2004, the FWS found that a listing was not warranted based on the extent of the plants range and abundance.

 Unfortunately, following a number of legal battles, the FWS determined that the CCA for slickspot peppergrass was not sufficient to preclude the need to list the plant.
 In 2009, the FWS designated slickspot peppergrass as a threatened species.
 Governor Otter challenged that listing in federal court.
 Ultimately, in 2012, the court sided with Governor Otter and declared the 2009 listing determination to be invalid.
 The court held that FWS did not appropriately define the plant’s “foreseeable future” (i.e., the point in time in which the threats to the species would cause the plant to become endangered).